Division of Academic Affairs Policy

-This policy may be invoked only by currently enrolled, degree-seeking CU Boulder undergraduate or graduate students.
-Colorado Law students may not invoke this policy and are subject to the academic and grading policies of the Law School.
+This policy applies to currently enrolled, degree-seeking CU Boulder undergraduate and graduate students and to non-degree students enrolled in credit-bearing CU Boulder courses.
+Colorado Law students are excluded from this policy and are subject to the academic and grading policies of the Law School.

 Students who have graduated are not eligible for grade replacement for courses taken prior to earning their degree.